What is the Mawlid

-What is the Mawlid: The Mawlid is a joyful event during which Muslims gather to thank Allah for sending Prophet Muhammad, peace on him.
-The Muslims commemorate this event repeatedly every year on the 12th of Rabee` al’Awwal, which is the day when the Prophet was born.
+The Mawlid is a joyful event during which Muslims gather to thank Allah for sending Prophet Muhammad, peace on him.
+The Muslims commemorate this event repeatedly every year on the 12th of Rabee` al-‘Awwal, which is the day when the Prophet was born.
 During this event, the Muslims come together, recite Qur’an, praise the Prophet, speak about the honorable life of the Prophet and his attributes, learn about Islam, and serve food.

-What Proofs the Scholars gave for the Validity of the Mawlid.
+The Proofs Given by the Scholars for the Validity of the Mawlid.

 ذاك يومُ أُنْزِلَ علىَّ ويومٌ ولِدتُ فيه